jantordeu/KPS/README.md

  * `heal.hasNotBuffMending` - Returns the lowest health unit without Prayer of Mending Buff on raid e.g. heal.hasNotBuffMending.hp < 0.90
  * `heal.hasNotBuffRenew` - Returns the lowest health unit without Renew Buff on raid e.g. heal.hasNotBuffRenew.hp < 0.90
  * `heal.atonementHealthRaid` - Returns the loss Health for all raid members with buff atonement
- * `heal.enemyTarget` - Returns the enemy target for all raid members
- * `heal.enemyLowest` - Returns the lowest Health enemy target for all raid members

 #### Keys